Sepahan S.C.: Partnerships

 On 28 January 2009, Sepahan and Lebanese club Ahed signed an informal partnership deal.
 The partnership was made official on 8 March 2021, involving training camps and friendly games between the two sides.

 Stadium

 The Naghsh-e-Jahan Stadium is a multi-purpose stadium in Isfahan, Iran that is home ground of Sepahan.
 It is currently used for football matches.
 The stadium was built in 2003 and holds 45,000 in a three-tier configuration.
 The first phase finished in 2003 and they have decided to finish the second phase which is the first floor of the stadium.
 It was started in 2007 and was meant to be finished by 2008, but construction continued until summer 2016.
-The final capacity of the stadium will be 75,000.
-Sepahan's second home ground is Foolad Shahr Stadium that is the home ground of Zob Ahan F.C. too.
+The final capacity of the stadium will be 76,000.
+Sepahan's second home ground is Foolad Shahr Stadium that is the home ground of Zob Ahan too.
 Some of Sepahan's matches are held in that stadium.

+In 2024, female supporters of the club watched the team's match in stadium for the first time after the 1979 ban.